-BRITISH BEEKEEPERS ASSOCIATION MEMBER DISCOUNT
+BRITISH BEEKEEPERS ASSOCIATION SUPPORTER DISCOUNT

 In order for your discount to be applied to your account, you will need to first create an account on our website.
 Click here to create your account.

 Once this is done, send us a message using the "contact" button on the website (^ up there in the green bar ^) quoting your BBKA membership number and expiry date.
 PLEASE WAIT for an acknowlegement of your request.
 Sometimes, emails get lost in cyber space.
 A good way to check that your BBKA discount has been applied is to see if the prices are different when you log out.

 Your discount needs to be applied BEFORE you place any orders on the website.
 Unfortunately, discount cannot be applied retrospectively to orders placed before your request is processed.

 BBKA Spring Convention, Beetradex & The National Honey Show